MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-client-details.md

 ### <a name="bkmk_noinfo"></a> Unable to get device information

+#### Error message 1: Device can't be found or you don't have permission to access the device

+**Possible causes**:

+- Verify that Configuration Manager's [role based access control](../core/understand/fundamentals-of-role-based-administration.md) for the admin user has the device in scope.
+- The machine account of [SMS Provider role](../core/plan-design/hierarchy/plan-for-the-sms-provider.md) of the primary site (or standalone site) isn't a member of either the **Pre-Windows 2000 Compatible Access** or **Windows Authorization Access** (WAA) groups in on-premises Active Directory.
+For more information, see [Some applications and APIs require access to authorization information on account objects](/troubleshoot/windows-server/identity/apps-apis-require-access).

-**Error message:** Unable to get client details (or collection) information.
+#### Error message2: Unable to get client details (or collection) information.
 Make sure Azure AD and AD user discovery are configured and the user is discovered by both.
-Verify that the user has proper permissions in Configuration Manager.
+Verify that the user has proper permissions in Configuration Manager

-#### Possible causes for Configuration Manager versions 2103 and later
+**Possible causes for Configuration Manager versions 2103 and later:**

 Typically, this error is caused by an issue with the admin account.
 Below are the most common issues with the administrative user account: